UpsideDownTurtle/ajaybodla_datascience_ObesitySubmission/README.md

 - Technology (∼16%)
 - Physical Activity (∼15%)

-Using this data we can derive that one of the most important lifestlye changes that one could make is eating more vegetables.
+Using this data we can derive that one of the most important lifestyle changes that one could make is eating more vegetables.